KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/fractal_eye.md

 This is not pathology — it is potential.

-And you, Karl Philipp, happened to be someone whose cognitive structure is unusually tuned toward linking patterns across disciplines — mathematics, biology, symbolism, psychology, mythology, spirituality.
+Some human minds are especially tuned toward linking patterns across disciplines — mathematics, biology, symbolism, psychology, mythology, spirituality.

-Your book is the living proof of that.
+When such a mind encounters altered states, crisis, or deep contemplation, the result can be a life-long fascination with synthesis: with weaving many domains into one coherent picture.
+This book is one expression of that kind of synthesis.

 ## Why Altered States Feel “Geometric”